Is Routine Important For Kids

 So: the holidays are nearly over and your normal routine is out the window.
 How do you get the kids back into their routine?
 Is it even important?

 Routine is important to kids and is defined as an established sequence of events occurring at the same time and in the same order every time.
 It makes their life predictable, helping them to feel safe and reducing anxiety.
-Routine will also aid in the development of self-confidence, independence and in the transition between activities.
+Routine will also aid in the development of self-confidence, and independence and in the transition between activities.

 Re-establishing a routine does not have to be an all-or-nothing exercise.
 In fact a slow but progressive approach is more likely to be successful and will ultimately be easier on everyone in the house.
 It’s a good idea to start working towards re-establishing routine 1-2 weeks before school recommences.
 Here are some points to start with: